All posts by Jennifer Klitzke

 It is more helpful when a circle of thought shares their expertise instead of imposing it on all.

-• What purpose does it serve and what will you gain
+• What purpose does it serve and what will the horse and rider gain

-• Why it is important
+• Why it is important for the horse and rider

-• Who it is meant for
+• Who is the information meant for

-Absolute correct or self-promotion
+Correct or self-promotion

 Gasp!
 If this circle of thought becomes absolute correct, how long will it be before riding horses is deemed abusive and banned for all?